sophieM03/git-workshop/README.md

 - the project `.gitignore`,
 - or the global `~/.gitignore`.

-Since `.DS_Store` is specific to `macOS` users and not to the project, you are going to exclude it globally.
+Since `.DS_Store` is specific to Mac OS X users and not to the project, you are going to exclude it globally.

 ```bash
 echo ".DS_Store" >> ~/.gitignore
 git config --global core.excludesfile '~/.gitignore'
 ```

+> Note: Ignore rules specific to some environment (e.g. according the IDE) could rather be specified in the `.git/info/exclude`

 ## Prepare a pull request